 Do you know that you can back up your iPhone via WiFi or Local Network automatically?
-It can help you to avoid connecting lightning cable with PC every time you want to run the backup process.
+It can help you to avoid connecting lightning cables with PC every time you want to run the backup process.
 However, This article explains how to do it effectively on Windows and Mac.

 We always should have a backup of our data.
 It will allow us to restore it when needed. iPhone is the first choice for many users.
 But, Many of us don’t know how we can manage our iPhone/iPad or iPod backup effectively.
 There are actually two main ways to back up your iPhone.
 One is using iCloud.
 But, many people may not want to do it.
-Because of iCloud comes with only 5 GB free storage.
+Because iCloud comes with only 5 GB of free storage.
 For additional storage, you will have to pay.
 In this case, Many iPhone users prefer keeping the backups in their PC or Mac.
-When it comes to keeping backup in PC, connecting a USB cable comes in mind first.
+When it comes to keeping backup on a PC, connecting a USB cable comes to mind first.
 But, You can do it wirelessly too.

 How to Back Up Your iPhone/iPad/iPod via WiFi or Local Network Schedule-Wise to PC or Mac

 For this purpose, iTunes is the official solution from Apple.
 But, It doesn’t fulfill all users’ needs properly.
 So, there are some third-party solutions and these are also very popular.
 However, If you wish to back up your iPhone via WiFi or Local Network, here are the methods you can follow.

 1. iTunes – Sync Over WiFi

 If you don’t have a third-party premium iPhone manager, You may be relying on iTunes for backup.
 However, you don’t need to connect the lighting cable for this.
 Because you can do it wirelessly. iTunes has a feature that allows your PC to sync with iPhone over WiFi.
 If you don’t know how to enable it, follow these steps.